TYPICAL VENTURE SUPPLY CHAIN PROCESS

 This task is performed through:

-- other sources of information (if appropriate)
+other sources of information (if applicable)

 Tendering and Contract Awarding - aims at awarding the contract to the Tenderer who submits the most economically advantageous and technically acceptable offer, as a result of a competitive tender process.